 Removing the brush is easy – twist a lever at the side then pull it out.

-Aside from the primary cleaning head and mini turbo brush, you’ll also get two brush tools both of which are the 2-in-1 variety.
+Aside from the primary cleaning head and mini turbo brush, you’ll also get two other attachments, both of which are combination tools.

-These tools have brushes that you can pull back to reveal a crevice-like device that you can use to clean loose dirt.
+These tools have brushes that can be pulled back to reveal a second tool for cleaning loose dirt on upholstery.